awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/4_reducing_idle_resources_and_maximizing_utilization.md

 ### 4.1.
 Optimizing the compute layer of your AWS Infrastructure

-We are going to use AWS Compute Optimizer that recommends optimal AWS resources for your workloads to reduce costs and improve performance by using machine learning to analyze historical utilization metrics.
+We will use AWS Compute Optimizer that recommends optimal AWS resources for your workloads to reduce costs and improve performance by using machine learning to analyze historical utilization metrics.

 {{% notice note %}}
 **Note** - It may take up to 12 hours for AWS Compute Optimizer to fully analyze the AWS resources in your account, which will incur costs in your account.
 You may refer to the following screenshots instead to minimize your cost for this lab.